prime31/Nez/FAQs/ContentManagement.md

 ## Loading Effects
 There are several ways to load Effects with Nez that are not present in MonoGame.
 These were added to make Effect management easier, especially when dealing with Effects that are subclasses of Effect (such as AlphaTestEffect and BasicEffect).
 All of the built in Nez Effects can also be loaded easily.
 The available methods are:

-- **loadMonoGameEffect<T>:** loads and manages any Effect that is built-in to MonoGame such as BasicEffect, AlphaTestEffect, etc
+- **LoadMonoGameEffect<T>:** loads and manages any Effect that is built-in to MonoGame such as BasicEffect, AlphaTestEffect, etc
-- **loadEffect/loadEffect<T>:** loads an ogl effect directly from file and handles disposing of it when the ContentManager is disposed
+- **LoadEffect/LoadEffect<T>:** loads an ogl effect directly from file and handles disposing of it when the ContentManager is disposed
-- **loadEffect<T>( string name, byte[] effectCode ):** loads an ogl effect directly from its bytes and handles disposing of it when the ContentManager is disposed
+- **LoadEffect<T>( string name, byte[] effectCode ):** loads an ogl effect directly from its bytes and handles disposing of it when the ContentManager is disposed
-- **loadNezEffect:** loads a built-in Nez effect.
+- **LoadNezEffect:** loads a built-in Nez effect.
 These are any of the Effect subclasses in the Nez/Graphics/Effects folder.